cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 [167.
 Two Sum II - Input Array Is Sorted](https://leetcode.com/problems/two-sum-ii-input-array-is-sorted/)

-Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
-Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.
+Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order,
+- find two numbers such that they add up to a specific target number.
+- Let these two numbers be numbers[index1] and numbers[index2] where `1 <= index1 < index2 <= numbers.length`.

-Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.
+- Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.

 The tests are generated such that there is exactly one solution.
 You may not use the same element twice.

 ```java
 // Solution 1 : BinarySearch